Skip to Main Content

 For example:

 The search [friedman regression] returns papers on the subject of regression written by people named Friedman.
-If you want to search on an author's full name, or last name and initials, enter the name in quotes: ["jh friedman"].
+If you want to search for an author's full name, or last name and initials, enter the name in quotes: ["jh friedman"].

 2. When a word is both a person's name and a common noun, you might want to use the "author:" operator.
 This operator only affects the search term that immediately follows it, and there must be no space between "author:" and your search term.